pitchmuc/launchpy/README.md

 # Launchpy

-Python wrapper for the Adobe Launch API.
+Python wrapper for the Adobe Launch API.\
-This module is name launchpy.
-You can actually copy it into your python3X/Lib folder so you can import it from anywhere in your module.
+This module is named launchpy.

+## Installation

+You can install the module by realising the following pip command:

+``pip install launchpy`

+You can access the version of the module that you run via the following attribute:

+``launchpy.__version__`

+## Content of the module

 This module is built around 5 main parts: